Friday, 30 July 2021

 Finally the function declaration is made to send data to the relevant TCA9548 slave port and subsequent SI5351 device.

-The multiplexer on the I2C bus is working well at controlling the SI5351 IC's and to date I have experienced no anomalies with the VFO so I decided to press on with the software development as I wanted to add further code for controlling the transceivers band-pass & low-pass filter modules.
-The STM32 "Blue Pill" micro-controller does not have enough spare I/O pins to control the filter modules on its own so I looked at using I/O expander devices to do the job.
+The multiplexer on the I2C bus is working well at controlling the SI5351 ICs and to date I have experienced no anomalies with the VFO so I decided to press on with the software development.
+I wanted to add further code for controlling the transceivers band-pass & low-pass filter modules.
+The STM32 "Blue Pill" microcontroller does not have enough spare I/O pins to control the filter modules on its own so I looked at using I/O expander devices to do the job.

-Research was carried out and I settled on using the popular PCF8574 IC and like the aforementioned multiplexer IC the PCF8574 uses the same I2C bus for data communication.
-The chip is available in two variants each having its own unique set of 8 configurable hardware addresses, this basically means you can have up-to 16 of the IC's together on the I2C bus which equates to 128 I/O s...
+Research was carried out and I settled on using the popular PCF8574 IC and, like the aforementioned multiplexer IC the PCF8574 uses the same I2C bus for data communication.
+The chip is available in two variants with each having its own unique set of 8 configurable hardware addresses.
+This basically means you can have up to 16 of the ICs together on the I2C bus which equates to 128 I/O lines...
 That's a lot!

 Did I mention😏